 Blood on our hands: Stop the raids - The Hill - By Rev. John C. Dorhauer, General Minister and President of the United Church of Christ

 Over the last several months, discussions around immigration policies have devolved to extremist sound bytes, with political candidates creating a new wave of anti-immigrant rhetoric to further their own agendas.
 Sadly, these hateful words have manifested themselves in how the United States treats immigrants.
 The actions of the U.S. Department of Homeland Security (DHS) are endangering the lives of thousands of asylum seekers fleeing violence, persecution, and devastating poverty in Central America.
 (Read more.)

 No Longer Strangers: The Practice of Radical Hospitality, a book by UCC pastor Rev. Wendy J. Taylor, explores the lonely and difficult lives of migrant farm workers in Northern California and follows one woman’s compassionate response to their plight.

-Video by Rev. Art Cribbs.
+Behind the Wall - Video by Rev. Art Cribbs.
 Made possible through a grant by Neighbors in Need.